joinnextblock/protocol-attn/NIP-X5.md

 `draft` `optional`

 ## Abstract
 NIP-X5 defines a standardized mechanism for PROMOTERS to specify content topics for their PROMOTIONS using the standard Nostr topic tag within the PROMO Protocol.
-By enhancing the PROMOTER event (kind:38188) with topic tags, this NIP complements NIP-X4 to create a bidirectional topic matching system between PROMOTERS and PROMOTION VIEWERS.
+By enhancing the PROMOTER event (kind:38188) with topic tags, this NIP complements NIP-X4 to create a bidirectional topic matching system between PROMOTERS and PROMOTION Viewers.
 This enhancement improves content relevance and engagement rates, creating a more efficient marketplace where participants can connect based on shared interests rather than economic considerations alone.

 ## Motivation

-While [NIP-X4](./NIP-X4.md) enables PROMOTION VIEWERS to express content interests, PROMOTERS currently have no standardized way to categorize their promoted content.
+While [NIP-X4](./NIP-X4.md) enables PROMOTION Viewers to express content interests, PROMOTERS currently have no standardized way to categorize their promoted content.
 This NIP creates a bidirectional topic matching system that:

 1. Increases PROMOTION relevance and effectiveness
 2. Improves conversion and engagement rates